Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

-Follows is a step-by-step pattern for a tea bag fold medallion or star.
+Follow this step-by-step pattern for a tea bag fold medallion or star.
 This is the very first pattern that I learned from an instruction book bought at a scrapbooking fair.

-- Fold corner to corner.
+- With color side up.
+Fold corner to corner.
 Open.

 - Fold the other corner to corner.
 Open.